NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/users.md

 # Users

 This section describes different types of dashboard users and their corresponding roles and permissions.
-It will also touch on access management, email settings and a way to view the Skill Display through your users' eyes.
+It will also touch on access management, and a way to view the Skill Display through your users' eyes.

 ## User Roles